Table of Contents

 2. Waterproof Walkie-Talkies

 The unsung heroes of the walkie-talkie World.
-If electronic devices are designed to still function after being submerged, then they should be able to keep operating in a driving rain.
-The higher the IP (Ingress Protection) rating of your walkie-talkie, the more likely it is to be waterproof.
-You can even, say leave it in a meter-deep body of water for up to half an hour– which is just enough time to fish them out and resume your convo.
+If electrical gadgets are meant to function after being immersed, they should be able to operate under heavy rain.
+The greater the IP (Ingress Protection) certification of your walkie-talkie, the more probable it will be waterproof.
+You can even, say, leave it in a meter-deep body of water for up to half an hour– which is just enough time to fish them out and resume your convo.

 Best Use: Get a walkie-talkie that is waterproof if your travels often take you near water — kayaking, fishing, or the survivor of impromptu river crossings.
 Not as much of an issue, like I mentioned before with the normal latching system so it’s a switch up for good reason – and worth just knowing your gadget can take being submerged in any liquid storm mother nature chucks at you.